 Basic IPv6 node operation requires a link-local address on each interface configured for IPv6.
 Normally,

 such an address is automatically configured by the kernel on each interface added to the system;

-this behaviour may be disabled by setting the sysctl MIB variable net.inet6.ip6.auto_linklocal to 0.
+this behaviour can be disabled by setting the sysctl MIB variable net.inet6.ip6.auto_linklocal to 0.

-If you delete such an address using ifconfig, the kernel may act very odd.
+If you delete such an address using ifconfig, the kernel might act very odd.
 Do this at your own risk.

 BSD June 20, 2008